sgorgun/breadth-first-search-task-python/README.md

 ## Problem 2: Check if graph has cycle

-Given number of vertices `n` and graph edges (adjacency dictionary) `edges` for undirected graph, return True if graph contains cycle, otherwise False.
-Vertices are enumerated from `0` to `n-1`.v
+Given the number of vertices `n` and graph edges (adjacency dictionary) `edges` for an undirected graph, return True if graph contains cycle, otherwise False.
+Vertices are enumerated from `0` to `n-1`.

 **Example 1:**
 ```mermaid